 The fly honeysuckle (Lonicera xylosteum) is distributed in Europe, Turkey, and the European part of Russia.
 This picture is from the island of Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

-Monasteries in areas dominated by Tibetan Buddhism, or Lamaism, are called gompas.
-Lamaism is presented in detail on the page Religion: Buddhism.
+Gompas are monasteries in areas dominated by Tibetan Buddhism, or Lamaism.
+These buildings and other aspects of Lamaism are described on the page Religion: Buddhism.

 Black rain clouds darken the sky behind buildings in Leh, Ladakh, northern India: the red Tsemo Gompa, erected 1430, the ruins of King Tashi Namgyal’s old fort, built in the 1500s (left), and a white Maitreya temple.
 The title ‘Maitreya’ indicates that this temple was built in honour of Maitreya (‘The Future Buddha’), who, in due time, will return to Earth to save humanity.
 (Photo copyright © by Kaj Halberg)